Vision Therapy Research

 Only patients in the vision therapy/orthoptics group demonstrated statistically and clinically significant changes in the near point of convergence and positive fusional vergence at near.
 Patients in all three treatment arms demonstrated statistically significant improvement in symptoms with 42% in office-based vision therapy/orthoptics, 31% in office-based placebo vision therapy/orthoptics, and 20% in home-based pencil pushups achieving a score <21 (our predetermined criteria for elimination of symptoms) at the 12-week visit.

-Additional Studies on Vision Therapy, Behavioural Optometry, and Neuroplasticity
+Additional Studies on Vision Therapy, Behavioural Optometry, & Neuroplasticity

 Maino, D. (2010) Editorial: The Binocular Vision Dysfunction Pandemic: Optometry and Vision Development.
 41(1): 6-13.